MuhamedEmadHussein/DDD-Demo/README.md

 # Laravel DDD Demo 🚀

 Welcome to the **Domain-Driven Design (DDD) in Laravel** demonstration.
 This project showcases how to structure a large-scale Laravel application using DDD principles to separate business logic from technical infrastructure.
+- structuring your code around the business domain rather than technical details.
+The core idea is to let business rules and language guide the design, making your software easier to maintain, evolve, and understand.
+In Laravel, DDD can be implemented using directories and services to mirror your domain.

 ## 🏗️ The Architecture: DDD vs Traditional Laravel